Kar3rraN03/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/piHvIH8.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
- Second,I created a ticket using Ken with a SEV-B sla plan.
+ I created the second ticket using the customer Ken.
 The help topic is personal computer issues and the issue is that, after the adobe upgrade nobody in accounting can't access it.
 </p>
 <br />